Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 Another provision would require new off-shore leasing in Alaska and the Gulf of Mexico.

 “Sen. Manchin wanted certain things in the bill that the vast majority of our caucus didn’t want,” Schumer said.
-“But we had a north star: 40% reduction in carbon … Getting to 40 was a remarkable achievement, and that includes the things we didn’t like that Manchin put in the bill.”
+“But we had a north star: 40 percent reduction in carbon. … Getting to 40 was a remarkable achievement, and that includes the things we didn’t like that Manchin put in the bill.”

-Schumer called the bill “the greatest pro-climate legislation” that Congress has ever considered and said it marked “a turning point in our fight against climate change.”
+Schumer called the bill “the greatest pro-climate legislation” that Congress has ever considered and marks “a turning point in our fight against climate change.”

 Manchin’s support is crucial in the 50-50 Senate.
-Democrats plan to use the budget reconciliation process to avoid the chamber’s normal 60-vote requirement.
+Democrats plan to use the budget reconciliation process to avoid the chamber’s 60-vote requirement under the filibuster.

 All Republicans are expected to oppose the legislation.